 Catalyst for change: Suzette stepped up gladly into the role of Alpha Mom for Thomas.
 She learned to administer his twice-daily injections and instill his eye drops.
 Preparing the house for navigation by a blind dog was a great opportunity to activate feng shui principles.
 Suzette was inspired to expand her business, allowing her to work more from home.
 Thomas brings into focus the negative attitudes some people have about those with physical challenges, raising awareness that every being – regardless of how the body looks and works – is valuable, has an important mission, and deserves love and appreciation.

 Most of all, Thomas is a living lesson in the value of following your heart, even when others can’t understand.
 Love comes in many forms, and when it appears in your life, it is a blessing to be cherished.
-Look beyond the physical packaging.
+Look beyond the appearance.
 Look with the eyes of a blind dog, and see the real, splendid essence of love.

 Elizabeth S. Eiler, Ph.D. is the author of “Other Nations: A Lightworker’s Case Book for Healing, Spiritually Empowering, and Communing with the Animal Kingdom” which contains many more stories of the healing spiritual journeys and lessons of animals.
 Visit her author website at https://www.amazon.com/author/elizabetheiler.